iggym/Swift-Conventions-Style-Guide/README.md

 ```

 ## Naming Variables and Constants
-* Use Camel Case for methods, functions, variables and constants
+* Use Camel Case for methods, functions, variables and constants.
 ```swift
 //code
 struct Resolution {